utkuali/pacificheist-ESX-/README.md

 # Pacific Standard Bank Heist Script by utku

-Made by utku#9999 (UTK)
+Made by **utku#9999**

 You can edit this freely.
 If you want to share an improved or edited version of this script, just please ask for my permission and credit me.

-Altough I'm not sure changing the file names may break the script.
+Altough I'm not sure, changing the folder name may break the script.
 Just don't change it.

 [My Discord](https://discord.gg/yqHmvcr)